Sage (Marvel Comics): Fictional character biography

+Origins

 Sage's exact country of origin remains unrevealed, but she claims to have come from a war-torn region.
-By the time she reaches young adulthood, she is living by herself in Afghanistan.
-Although she tries to keep out of the conflicts between the rebels and the government, she is willing to use her guns and other weapons on anything that poses a threat.
-One day, she hears a call from a cave which is considered haunted by the locals.
-The voice (in her head) guides her deeper into the cavern, where she finds Charles Xavier, who is trapped underneath a pile of debris.
-His legs have been crushed during his battle with the alien Lucifer.
+By the time she meets Charles Xavier, she is living by herself in Afghanistan, where she tries to keep out of the conflicts between the rebels and the government.
+One day, she follows a telepathic call to a cave where she finds Xavier with his legs crushed under debris, the result of his battle with the alien Lucifer.
 Xavier senses that Sage is a mutant, and explains the meaning of her abilities.
-Although Sage says that this was about the same time he located Beast; in other accounts he found Sage first.

-Sage helps Xavier and tries to get him to a hospital, but during their journey down the mountain, they come across a United Nations relief convoy under attack by robbers, who have raped and killed the UN workers.
-Sage exacts revenge on their behalf and kills the robbers, though she later despises herself for being so brutal.
+Sage saves Xavier, also dispatching of a group of robbers, something she regrets years later.